W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - Your application has a form that the client uses to send a GET HTTP request.
 Where in the request will the form input values go?

-- Which protocol should we use to send encrypted requests and responses between the client and the server?

 - Are there any significant security differences between GET and POST requests?

 - When should you use GET requests vs POST requests? why?